These Operating Instructions describe the functionality, installation, operation, and maintenance of the Fronius WeldCube Navigator software.

 Current Part - Instruction Name | Name of the currently selected instruction | String |

-Current Part - Manufacturing steps | Number of work steps in the selected instruction | Int32 (example) |
+Current Part - Manufacturing steps | Number of manufacturing steps in the selected instruction | Int32 (example) |

 Current Part - Part Item Number | Part item number of the selected instruction | String |